mrroot5/stackedit/Elixir/Phoenix LiveView Summary.md

 #### Migration

 The migration file defines a database table, products , along with a set of fields for that table.
+**IMPORTANT** Always take a look at generated file because some times it doesn't do what we need.

 #### Schema